hashicorp/terraform-provider-tfe/website/docs/d/outputs.html.markdown

 This data source is used to retrieve the state outputs for a given workspace.
 It enables output values in one Terraform configuration to be used in another.

+Any output value that is marked as sensitive is not hidden.

 ## Example Usage

 Using the `tfe_outputs` data source, the outputs `foo` and `bar` can be used as seen below: